alphagov/govuk_ab_analysis/z_prop_test_power_analysis.md

 journey\_click\_rate to be for our experiment.
 This gives us an expected baseline for the control, or page A variant.
 The value varied from 1-5% given different data samples.
-We use the (statistically) worse-case scenario of 1% journey\_click\_rate, to be conservative in our ppower analysis, ensuring we get enough data.
+We use the (statistically) worse-case scenario of 1% journey\_click\_rate, to be conservative in our power analysis, ensuring we get enough data.

 ### More generally